oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 **Benchdnn** drivers support a set of options available for every driver.
 The following common options are supported:

-* `-allow-enum-tags-only=BOOL` -- Instructs the driver to validate format tags against the documented tags from `dnnl_format_tag_t` enumeration only.
+* `--allow-enum-tags-only=BOOL` -- Instructs the driver to validate format tags against the documented tags from `dnnl_format_tag_t` enumeration only.
 When BOOL is `true` (the default), the only allowed format tags are the ones from `dnnl_format_tag_t` enumeration.